-4.1.10 Ambulance Transportation Services (Nonemergent)
+4.1.9 Ambulance transportation services (nonemergent)

-Nonemergency ambulance transport is a benefit when provided for a member to or from a scheduled medical appointment, to or from a licensed facility for treatment, or to the member's home after discharge from a hospital if the member has a medical condition such that the use of an ambulance is the only appropriate means of transportation (i.e., alternate means of transportation are medically contraindicated).
+Nonemergency ambulance transport is a benefit when provided for a member to or from a scheduled medical appointment, to or from a licensed facility for treatment, or to the member's home after discharge from a hospital if the member has a medical condition such that the use of an ambulance is the only appropriate means of transportation (in other words, alternate means of transportation are medically contraindicated).
 In this circumstance, contraindicated means that the member cannot be transported by any other means from the origin to the destination without endangering the individual's health.
-Nonemergency ambulance transports between a member's home and a Prescribed Pediatric Extended Care Center (PPECC) are not a covered benefit.
+Nonemergency ambulance transports between a member's home and a prescribed pediatric extended care center (PPECC) is not a covered benefit.

 A physician, nursing facility, health care provider or other responsible party is required to obtain authorization before an ambulance is used to transport a client in circumstances not involving an emergency.
-Requests can be faxed, submitted via the provider website at https://www.availity.com, or called into Amerigroup via the contact numbers shown in the table below.
+Requests can be faxed, submitted at Availity.com or called into Amerigroup via the contact numbers shown in the table below.
 All requests require clinical information to support the need for the member to be transported by nonemergent ambulance transportation.
 The ambulance provider may not submit an authorization request.